minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 }
 ```

-2. In a similar way, a function that `throws` an `enum` type, can be catched with each of its cases individually declared, in different `catch` clauses that can omit the type of which they belong to, as it is inferred from the function signature being called in the `do` block.
+2. Assuming it is the only thrown error type in the `do` block, an `enum` based `Error` thrown by a typed throws can have its cases catched, with each case having a separate catch clause.
+When catching cases the type of the `case` can be omitted, as it is inferred from the throwing function.

 ```swift
 do { try fooThrower() }